Cinema of South Africa

 The cinema of South Africa refers to the films and film industry of South Africa.
 Films have been made in English and Afrikaans (List of Afrikaans-language films).
 Many foreign films have been produced about South Africa, including many involving race relations.

 The first South African film to achieve international acclaim and recognition was the 1980 comedy The Gods Must Be Crazy, written, produced and directed by Jamie Uys.
-Set in the Kalahari, it told the story about how life in the community of Bushmen is changed when a Coke bottle, thrown out of an airplane, suddenly lands from the sky.
-Despite the fact that the film presented an incorrect perspective of the Khoisan san people, by framing them as a primitive society enlightened by the modernity of a falling Coke bottle.
+Set in the Kalahari, it tells the story of how life in the community of Bushmen changes when a Coke bottle, thrown out of an airplane, suddenly lands from the sky.
+Even though the film presented an incorrect perspective of the Khoisan san people, by framing them as a primitive society enlightened by the modernity of a falling Coke bottle.
 The late Jamie Uys, who wrote and directed The Gods Must Be Crazy, also had success overseas in the 1970s with his films Funny People and Funny People II, similar to the TV series Candid Camera in the United States.
 Leon Schuster's You Must Be Joking! films are in the same genre, and were popular among the white population of South Africa during apartheid.

-Another high-profile film portraying South Africa was District 9 in 2009.
+Another high-profile film portraying South Africa was District 9 (2009).
 Directed by Neill Blomkamp, a native South African, and produced by The Lord of the Rings trilogy director Peter Jackson, the action/science-fiction film depicts a sub-class of alien refugees forced to live in the slums of Johannesburg in what many saw as a creative allegory for apartheid.
 The film was a critical and commercial success worldwide, and was nominated for four Academy Awards, including Best Picture, at the 82nd Academy Awards.

 Silent Era

 Dick Cruikshanks as Piet Retief in the 1916 silent film, "The Voortrekkers" (or "Winning a Continent" in the USA).

 The first film studio in South Africa, Killarney Film Studios, was established in 1915 in Johannesburg by American business tycoon Isidore W. Schlesinger when he traveled to South Africa against his family's wishes after he read about the discovery of gold in Witwatersrand and was interested in exploring what he could find.

 During the 1910s and 1920s, a significant amount of South African films were made in or around Durban.
-These films often made use of the dramatic scenery available in rural KwaZulu-Natal, particularly the Drakensberg region.
+These films often used the dramatic scenery of rural KwaZulu-Natal, particularly the Drakensberg region.
 KwaZulu-Natal also served as the location for historical films such as De Voortrekkers (1916) and The Symbol of Sacrifice (1918).
-American filmmaker Lorimer Johnston directed several films in the area in the late 1910s which starred American actresses Edna Flugrath and Caroline Frances Cooke.
-Despite the participation of Johnson, Flugrath and Cooke, these were South African productions featuring local actors and stories.
+American filmmaker Lorimer Johnston directed several films in the area in the late 1910s, which starred American actresses Edna Flugrath and Caroline Frances Cooke.
+Despite Johnson, Flugrath, and Cooke's participation, these were South African productions featuring local actors and stories.

 A notable theme in early South African cinema was the ethic confrontation between Boer and British South Africans stemming from the Second Boer War.